-The proposed bulkhead will be used only to protect the sewage disposal system.
-The residence structure and foundation will be designed so it does not require the bulkhead for protection from wave uprush and beach scour.
+The bulkhead will be used for the protection of the sewage disposal system only.
+The residence structure will be designed as to not require protection from the bulkhead.

 As discussed above, the Commission notes that the new bulkhead and septic system will be located as far landward as possible.
 However, the Commission further notes that the purpose of the shoreline protective device authorized by this permit is solely to protect the septic system on site and that no shoreline protective device is required to protect the residence authorized by this permit.
 If the septic system approved under this permit were replaced or abandoned, however, then the bulkhead and return walls approved under this permit to protect the septic system might no longer be necessary and the adverse impacts of the shoreline protective device on public access could be eliminated through its removal or by locating the shoreline protective device further landward.
 Additionally, any future improvements to the proposed seawall that might result in the seaward extension of the shoreline protection device would result in increased adverse effects to shoreline sand supply and public access.